About the course

 The project is co-funded by the Office for Students

-This new course for 2019 offers an opportunity for those looking to change their career and/or don’t quite meet the entry requirements for our professional health and social care degree programmes.
+This course offers an opportunity for those looking to change their career and/or don’t quite meet the entry requirements for our professional health and social care degree programmes.

 Delivered through evening taught classes (Tuesday, 6–9 pm) at the University of Hull campus and online, via our dedicated online learning platform, this programme is an easily-accessible and vocationally-relevant introduction to academic study.